adamnieto/ideaPOP/README.md

 # :bulb:ideaPOP:thought_balloon:

-* Concept: A website that makes your ideas come to life.
+* Concept: A website that allows you to visualize your ideas.

 * Uses Google API and Flask